Pledge to Avert the Sixth Mass Extinction and Climate Catastrophe through Poison Free, Fossil Fuel Free, Organic Communities

 The Earth is for all beings today and tomorrow.

-This is the call of Earth Democracy, our highest duty as Earth Citizen.
+This is the call of Earth Democracy, our highest duty as Earth Citizens.

 Learn more about Navdaya’s Food for Health Campaign